edgedb/edgedb/docs/guides/deployment/docker.rst

 Custom scripts in ``/edgedb-bootstrap.d/`` and ``/edgedb-bootstrap-late.d``
 ...........................................................................

-To perform additional initialization, a derived image may include one ore more ``*.edgeql``, or ``*.sh`` scripts, which are executed in addition to and _after_ the initialization specified by the environment variables above or the ``/edgedb-bootstrap.edgeql`` script.
+To perform additional initialization, a derived image may include one or more ``*.edgeql``, or ``*.sh`` scripts, which are executed in addition to and _after_ the initialization specified by the environment variables above or the ``/edgedb-bootstrap.edgeql`` script.
 Parts in ``/edgedb-bootstrap.d`` are